KyleNeece/KyleNeece.github.io/content/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 18 (might be 19).md

 						- The party will find two objects
 							- The Magical item that Quinn wants
 							- Glyph of Quantum Reconstruction
-	- Upon retrieving the relic **(and part of what they need for the resurrection)**, party will leave, and they will earn their 750x3 gold and information about the building that Kindrack Diablo will be hosting in the sapphire tower
+	- Upon retrieving the relic **(and part of what they need for the resurrection)**, party will leave, and they will earn their 750x3 gold and information about the building that Kindrack Diablo will be hosting in the pearl tower